-The proposed development is considered to be in the public interest for the reasons contained within this report.
-As previously stated, the proposal adequately satisfies the underlying planning objectives of the controls and results in a reasonable planning outcome for the site with no material adverse impacts to the immediate adjoining area.
+The proposed centre based childcare facility is considered to be in the public interest for the reasons contained within this report.
+The proposal forms a permissible use and achieves compliance with the CB LEP Development Standards.
+As previously stated the proposal adequately satisfies the underlying planning objectives of the controls and results in a reasonable planning outcome for the site with no material adverse impacts to the immediate adjoining area.
+The proposal is considered to service a high demand need of the locality and facilitate in the creation of direct and indirect employment opportunities.